 Additionally, managing the accounting is often simpler with a single multi-family property and its associated expenses than with multiple single-family homes, each with unique needs and cash flow.

-Multi-family properties can provide more significant cash flow potential but typically require a more substantial initial investment.
+Multi-family properties can offer more substantial cash flow potential, but typically require a larger initial investment.
 The cost of acquiring a multi-family property can vary widely, ranging from hundreds of thousands to millions or even billions of dollars, depending on the size and location.

 Therefore, being financially prepared for this type of investment is essential.